alpscode/website/content/blog/rocket-league-and-sports-analytics.md

 {{< img src="/img/uploads/xgd_chart.png" class="lazy" caption="Goal difference (GD) values of all 370 games we played together" figcls="img-responsive" >}}

 This plot shows the goal difference (GD) for a 10-game rolling average.
-The black line shows our xGD level, while green and red areas indicates the goal difference (our team minus opponent.
+The black line shows our xGD level, while green and red areas indicate the goal difference (our team minus opponent).
 It's great to see that our actual values align with expected values.

 ## What's Next?